pipefunc/pipefunc/docs/source/concepts/cli.md

    Pydantic then coerces these lists into the appropriate array type (e.g., NumPy arrays) based on your type annotations.

 2. **Argument Parsing:**
-   An `argparse.ArgumentParser` is created with two subcommands:
+   An {class}`argparse.ArgumentParser` is created with two subcommands:
    - **`cli`**: Accepts individual command-line arguments.
    - **`json`**: Requires a JSON file that contains all inputs.